Advanced Documentary Field Production

 Fundamentals of Documentary Editing

-This class is designed to compliment the storytelling skills students will be receiving in the research, cinematography and writing courses by focusing on the theoretical, aesthetic and technical principles of non-linear editing for documentary.
+This class is designed to complement the storytelling skills students will be receiving in the research, cinematography and writing courses by focusing on the theoretical, aesthetic and technical principles of non-linear editing for documentary.
 Special emphasis will be placed on understanding and using rhythm, pacing, point-of-view, screen direction, matching cuts, sound design and graphics to craft compelling stories.

 The Imagination Project pairs documentary film program graduate students with undergraduates from multiple disciplines to produce short digital films, e-books and other forms of transmedia on a single project with a liberal arts and humanities focus.
 For example, students in this course produced a series of short films and digital study guides on artists of the Holocaust in cooperation with Yad Vashem, the world’s premier Holocaust museum.